Research-Based

 • May influence body weight

-Supplement manufacturers will add the following benefits in their marketing:
+Supplement manufacturers often include these benefits in their marketing:

 • Prevention of leaky gut